 The Wednesday, February 24th webinar featured Kendra Keenan, Global Marketing Manager and RJ Harvey, Director of Culinary for Potatoes USA; Shane Schaibly, VP of Culinary Strategy at First Watch and Marie Molde, Client Solution Specialist at Datassential.
 Kendra and RJ presented inspiring dishes highlighting potatoes as the main ingredient including a culinary demonstration featuring three trend-leading potato driven recipes with amazing plating.
+Below is the entire webinar video that showcases the explanations of the PowerPoints. .
 Potatoes USA ICCA GCIA Webinar Slides

 Shane discussed their new prototype which includes an indoor and outside bar, along with a second kitchen designed exclusively for takeout and delivery.
 He also discussed the role-out of their new menu and the logic behind those changes plus how takeout and third-party delivery has been working for them.
 Marie used the resources at Datassential to showcase global flavor trends with an emphasis on breakfast and potatoes – it was such a hit with the members and sponsors emails started right after the webinar to get copies of this PowerPoint.
 Marie Molde Datassential ICCA GCIA Webinar Ethnic Trend & Breakfast Presentation_0221